December 23, 2024 Newsletter

 Upcoming Public Hearings

-On Wednesday, May 1, P&Z will hold a public hearing on SUP22-3R1, on the 1.63 acres at 2118 E. Abram Street.
-They wish to amend the current used car sales restrictions on the specific use permit.
-If this passes it will go to the city council on May 28.
+On Wednesday, January 8, P&Z will hold a public hearing on ZA24-10 on 0.172 acres at 2015 Loyd Drive.
+They wish for Residential Single-family (RS-7.2).
+If approved this will go to the city council on February 4.

-On Wednesday, May 1, P&Z will hold a public hearing on SUP24-5, on the 0.872 acres at 1808 Southeast Parkway where they wish for a specific use permit for an automotive service center.
-If this passes it will go to the city council on May 28.
+On Wednesday, January 8, P&Z will hold a public hearing on ZA24-9 on 0.237 acres at 8007 S. Cooper Street.
+They wish for a change in zoning from Residential Estate (RE) to Community Commercial (CC) uses.
+If approved this will go to the city council on February 4.

-On Wednesday, May 1, P&Z will hold a public hearing on SUP08-28R2, on the 7.399 acres at 1011 W. Harris Road where they wish for a specific use permit for a gas drill zone.
-If this passes it will go to the city council on May 28.
+On Wednesday, January 8, P&Z will hold a public hearing on PD24-5 on 0.459 acres at 901 W. Abram Street.
+They wish for a planned development of higher density RMF-22.
+The previous PD has expired.
+If approved this will go to the city council on February 4.

 P&Z Commission